didarulshahriar37/Legends-Of-Aetherfall/README.md

 --> IUT Lab Assignment

 How to run?
-1. change the directory to MainGame folder
+1. change the directory to /src/MainGame
 2. javac LegendsOfAetherfall.java
 3. java LegendsOfAetherfall.java